JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 This package does not support finite-sized particles and, as a result, there is also no support for collision between particles.

-## How to easily code a Billiard

-We have created a [Jupyter notebook](https://nbviewer.jupyter.org/github/JuliaDynamics/JuliaDynamics/blob/master/tutorials/Billiards%20Example/billiards_example.ipynb) that showcases how easy it is to simulate a dynamical billiard using Julia.
-This [notebook](https://nbviewer.jupyter.org/github/JuliaDynamics/JuliaDynamics/blob/master/tutorials/Billiards%20Example/billiards_example.ipynb) is an educative example of both using Multiple Dispatch and of how the internal code of `DynamicalBilliards` works.
-It also highlights the extendibility of the core code.

-Besides a Jupyter notebook, this tutorial is also available as an interactive article in the new platform NextJournal [here](https://nextjournal.com/julia/billiard).

 ## Citing
-If you have used this package for research that resulted in a publication, please be kind enough to cite the paper associated with `DynamicalBilliards`.
-The DOI is https://doi.org/10.21105/joss.00458 and you can cite as:
+If you have used this package for research that resulted in a publication, please be kind enough to cite the software paper associated with `DynamicalBilliards`.
+The DOI is
+https://doi.org/10.21105/joss.00458 and you can cite as:

 >G. Datseris, [The Journal of Open Source Software **2**, 458